Oluwasetemi/css-note/slides.md

 # Using Block and Inline Axes in CSS

 <div></div>
 In CSS, the block and inline axes are used to determine how elements are laid out on a page.
-Understanding these axes is crucial for creating responsive layouts and designing web pages.
+Understanding these axes is crucial for creating modern responsive websites with i18n(Internationalization) and localization.

-- Block Axis: The block axis is the vertical axis that runs from top to bottom.
-Block-level elements stack on top of each other in the block axis.
+- Block Axis: The block axis is the horizontal or vertical axes of an element's block depending on the writing-mode.
+Block-level elements stack on top of each other in the block axis and can corresponding to width or height depending on the writing-mode.

-- Inline Axis: The inline axis is the horizontal axis that runs from left to right.
-Inline-level elements flow in the inline axis.
+- Inline Axis: The inline axis is the horizontal or vertical axes of an element's block depending on the writing-mode.
+Inline-level elements flow in the inline axis and it corresponds to height or width based on the writing-mode.

-Possible css properties with block and inline axes are: `padding-block`, `margin-block`, `border-block`, `padding-inline`, `margin-inline`, `border-inline`, `block-size`, `inline-size`, `min-block-size`, `max-block-size`, `min-inline-size`, `max-inline-size`.
-Padding and margin can have the start, end variant like `padding-inline-start`, `padding-inline-end`, `margin-block-start`, `margin-block-end`.
+Possible css properties with block and inline axes are: `padding-block`, `margin-block`, `border-block`, `padding-inline`, `margin-inline`, `border-inline`.
+Padding and margin can have the start, end variant like `padding-inline-start`, `margin-block-end`.

-The `block-size` and `inline-size` properties are used to set the width and height of an element, respectively.
-The `min-block-size` and `max-block-size` properties set the minimum and maximum width of an element, while the `min-inline-size` and `max-inline-size` properties set the minimum and maximum height of an element.
+The `block-size` and `inline-size` properties are used to set the height and width of an element, respectively.
+The `min-block-size` and `max-block-size` properties set the minimum and maximum height of an element, while the `min-inline-size` and `max-inline-size` properties set the minimum and maximum width of an element.
+For positioning of elements, `inset-block` or `inset-inline` and can be a start or end variant.

 ---
 hideInToc: true